State Summary

 Voting Systems Used

 Most Kentucky counties use hand-marked paper ballots and optical scanners, with ballot marking devices for accessibility.
-A few counties use ballot marking devices for all voters.
+Some counties use ballot marking devices for all voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation of the types of voting equipment used, click here.